National Lung Cancer Screening Program

 The Medical Services Advisory Committee (MSAC) reviewed the evidence and approved the feasibility of a targeted national lung cancer screening program in Australia.

 The work doesn’t stop here.
-We are committed to working with the Australian Government in the implementation of this new cancer screening program and recognise the importance of equitable access, cultural safety and co-design, reducing stigma, supporting smoking cessation efforts, education and training for health professionals, and supporting Australians through the healthcare system.
-We can’t do this alone.
+We are committed to working with the Australian Government in the implementation of this new cancer screening program.
+We recognise the importance of equitable access, cultural safety and co-design, reducing stigma, supporting smoking cessation efforts, education and training for health professionals, and supporting Australians through the healthcare system.

 Lung cancer is often detected too late when treatment options are limited